Silverpeas/docker-silverpeas-prod/README.md

 	$ ./build.sh -v 6.1

-This will checkout the tag 6.1 and then build the image from the `Dockerfile` at this tag.
+This will checkout the tag 6.1 and then build the image from the tagged `Dockerfile`.

-By default, the image is created with as default locale `en_US.UTF-8`.
+By default, the image is created with `en_US.UTF-8` as the default locale.
 To specify another locale, for example `fr_FR.UTF-8`, just do:

 	$ ./build.sh -l fr_FR.UTF-8